 - painting the edges of the fault line with coordinating food paint

-Most fun of all, this would be perfect pinata cakes by adding sprinkles to the center of the cake!
+Most fun of all, this would be perfect pinata cakes by adding sprinkles to the center!

 This design technique is so versatile for holidays, birthday parties, and every celebration in between.
 What a fun birthday cake this would make with confetti icing in the center!